GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 #### RS Protect

-`uma_rs_protect` method is used for protecting resource by the Resource Server.
-Resource server need to construct the command which will protect the resource.
+`uma_rs_protect` method is used for protecting resources by the Resource Server.
+The Resource Server is needed to construct the command which will protect the resource.
-The command will contain api path, http methods (POST,GET, PUT) and scopes.
+The command will contain an API path, HTTP methods (POST, GET and PUT) and scopes.
 Scopes can be mapped with authorization policy (uma_rpt_policies).
-If no authorization policy mapped, uma_rs_check_access method will always return access as granted.
-To know more about uma_rpt_policies you can check this [document]().
+If no authorization policy is mapped, uma_rs_check_access method will always return access as granted.
+For more information about uma_rpt_policies you can reference this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).

 **Parameters:**
 - oxd_id: oxd ID from client registration
 - resources: One or more protected resources that a resource server manages, abstractly, as a set.
 In authorization policy terminology, a resource set is the "object" being protected.
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)
+- url: (Optional) oxd-https-extension URL for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**